fadi-george/aspire-eng-proj/README.md

 - Clicking the refresh button on the list page will refresh all repos with their latest information (tag, publish date, etc.) and even the owner and name should that change.
 Refreshing on the release notes page will refresh the current repo.
 - User can search repos by owner or name, sort by name or published_at date, or toggle filter for new releases.
 - A cron job runs every 15 minutes to fetch the latest info for each repo.
+- Can subscribe to web push notifications.
+Notifications are batched if multiple tracked repos have new releases.
+There is a cool-down of 3 days after notifications sent.

 Tradeoffs: